phansch/philhansch.net/_posts/2014-05-30-open-markdown-files-from-vim.md

 ---
-title: Open Markdown files from vim
+title: "Open Markdown files from vim"
-layout: post
+layout: "post"
-excerpt: A quick guide on how to open Markdown or HTML files from vim in a non-disruptive way.
+excerpt: "A quick guide on how to open Markdown or HTML files from vim in a non-disruptive way."
 aliases: ["2014/05/30/open-markdown-files-from-vim/"]
 ---